X

 Since 2011, NLI has provided more than $1.6 million in free respite care to the special needs community.
 NLI welcomes everyone regardless of their financial situation.
 NLI has consistently served 30 children and 17 families monthly across three sites, and expects those numbers to double between adding sites in Colorado Springs and Parker.

 “NLIs’ reach is immeasurable because it’s hard to identify the number of people who have indirectly benefit from parents getting a break and children having a supportive social circle,” Haubenschild said.
-NLI also has host sites in Arvada, Boulder, Broomfield, Denver, Golden and Lakewood.
+NLI also has host sites in Arvada, Boulder, Broomfield, Colorado Springs, Littleton and Parker, along with a planned site in Grand Junction.

 To learn more visit nightlightskids.org or email info@nightlightskids.org.